root-project/root/tree/ntuple/v7/doc/specifications.md

  - Feature flag
  - String: name of the ntuple
  - String: description of the ntuple
+ - String: identifier of the library or program that writes the data
  - List frame: list of field record frames
  - List frame: list of column record frames
  - List frame: list of alias column record frames
+ - List frame: list of extra type information

 #### Field Description